Enrollment Procedure for CORE Butte

 If the number of pupils interested in admission exceeds the number of available openings in an area or program, enrollment, except for existing students of the school, will be determined by a random public drawing.
 In this event, preference in the public random drawing may be granted to existing students, siblings of current students, children of staff, and residents of the County per CORE Butte's charter.

 A random public drawing will be conducted Thursday, February 18th, for available spots in our TK-8 and High School programs for the 2021-2022 school year.
 The TK-8 Lottery will be held at 3:00PM and the High School Lottery will begin at 4:00PM.
 You may attend the lottery, which will be held virtually through the Zoom Webinar platform.
-The time of the TK-8 and High School lotteries, along with the Zoom meeting links, will be provided at a later date.
+The Zoom meeting links will be provided at a later date.
 Student names must be placed on the Interest List by 5:00PM Wednesday, February 17th, in order to be included in the lottery.
 Results of the lottery will be made available in the administrative offices of the school.

 Step 1 - Place your name on our Interest List

 Please Click Here to place your student's name on our Interest List to enroll or learn more about the program and CORE Butte's educational model.
 You will be contacted by our Enrollment Registrar VIA phone and email to answer any questions you may have and to schedule an enrollment meeting.

 After you have completed step 1 and confirmed you want to proceed with enrollment you will be emailed a link to complete your registration information.
 Please contact the enrollment department if you do not receive this confirmation email.

 This step may be completed prior to or after enrollment but students will not be considered enrolled until the school's enrollment registrar has sent an email confirming your student's enrollment status.